socialfoundations/whynot/docs/source/designing_experiments.rst

         outcome_extractor=observed_outcome,
         covariate_builder=lambda run: run.initial_state.values())

-Each of the arguments to :class:`~whynot.framework.DynamicsExperiment`` determines one aspect of the causal experiment.
+Each of the arguments to :class:`~whynot.dynamics.DynamicsExperiment`` determines one aspect of the causal experiment.

 - The ``simulator`` specifies that the experiment is run on the Lotka-Volterra